Flatbook/sliced_bread/python/sliced_bread/README.md

 # How it works

--A user visits the base site and is brought to the landing page with a: Picture of the drink, the name, a why button, and a call to action button
+- A user visits the base site and is brought to the landing page with a: Picture of the drink, the name, a why button, and a call to action button
--Two action options: Why and Start sipping.
+- Two action options: Why and Start sipping.
 Why: leads to a description of why the drink is great in a toggle blurb.
 Start sipping: leads to the order form to collect user data
--After entering user data the user is presented with the order details
+- After entering user data the user is presented with the order details

 ***OTHER***
--I added pillow to the docker requirements.txt to host the images needed on localhost -to run tests run: python manage.py test
+- I added pillow to the docker requirements.txt to host the images needed on localhost
+- to run tests run: python manage.py test